 Sylvester Turner’s story began in the Acres Homes community in northwest Houston where he was born and raised as one of nine children in a modest two-bedroom home.
 Sylvester’s mother worked as a maid in the old Rice Hotel in Houston.
 His father worked as a painter for Continental Ensco and on the weekends, cut yards with his sons to make extra money.
+Sylvester lost his father to cancer when he was 13 years old.

 With the help of his family, pastors and teachers, Sylvester went on to attend the University of Houston and Harvard Law School before joining the law firm of Fulbright & Jaworski.
 He later founded the Houston law firm of Barnes & Turner in 1983.
 In 1988, Sylvester was elected to the Texas House of Representatives to serve the people of House District 139 in Harris County.